 Your channel can have more than one URL that directs your audience to your channel homepage.
 These URLs can look different from one another, but all point your audience to the same place - your channel.

 Find your channel URL

 To find your channel’s URL:

-This is the standard URL that all YouTube channels use.
-It uses your unique channel ID, which are the numbers and letters at the end of the URL.
+This is the standard URL that YouTube channels use.
+It uses your unique channel ID, which is the numbers and letters at the end of the URL.

 A custom URL is a shorter, easy-to-remember URL that you can share with your audience.
-Custom URLs are assigned to qualifying channels and can be based on your current display name, your legacy username, or your linked, verified web domain.
-You can check if you've claimed a custom URL in your advanced account settings.
+These can be based on your current display name, legacy username, or your linked and verified web domain.
+You can check if you've claimed a custom URL in your basic info setting.

 Learn how to get a custom URL for your channel.

 Depending on when your channel was created, it may have a username.
 Usernames are no longer required for channels today, but you can still use this URL to direct to your channel — even if your channel name has changed since you chose your username.
 Existing usernames can't be changed.

 You can share a shorter version of your legacy username URL by removing “/user”, such as

 youtube.com/partnersupport.
 This is not possible if another channel has claimed a custom URL with the same name.